 More generally, we also like to allow the transmission of an unbounded number of messages over a channel.
-The most prominent examples for this are, of course, secure channel protocols like TLS that establish a pair of symmetric keys (one for client-to-server transmissions, and one for server-to-client; see also [13]).
+The most prominent examples for this are, of course, secure channel protocols like TLS that establish a pair of symmetric keys (one for client-to-server transmissions, and one for server-toclient; see also [15]).
 We discuss an example based on TLS in more detail in Appendix B; this includes a suitable notation for the transmission protocol(s), i.e., how payload messages are handled.
-Note that we are here focusing only on the channel's transmission properties for the single messages such as authentication and secrecy, not for their relationship such as their ordering, completeness or replay protection.
+Note that we are here focussing only on the channel's transmission properties for the single messages such as authentication and secrecy, not for their relationship such as their ordering, completeness or replay protection.

-Again, there is no a fundamental problem in extending our static vertical composition result for arbitrary message transmissions as long as, again, the message spaces \mathcal{M}{A_i,B_i}^i for the different used channel types are disjoint.
+Again, there is no fundamental problem in extending our static vertical composition result for arbitrary message transmissions as long as, again, the message spaces \mathcal{M}{A_i,B_i}^i for the different used channel types are disjoint.
 In particular, observe that we require honest receivers in the channel protocol to accept any payload that is embedded into the proper context; thus, the abstraction of the payload in the pure P_i works, independent of whether there is just one concrete payload message per session or many of them.

-We also conjecture that the principles of vertical protocol composition of [30] can also be extended to arbitrary payload transmissions.
-However, since this is beyond the scope of this paper, we leave it for future work.
+We also conjecture that the principles of vertical protocol composition of [33] can also be extended to arbitrary payload transmissions.
+However, we leave it for future work.